Willcowen/boolean-uk-react-gmail-state/README.md

 ## Extension 1

-- Get the **Hide Read** checkbox to work in the `left-menu` section.
-You'll need to use state to keep track of the changes and you'll need a function to filter the emails before they are rendered ie. `getReadEmails(emails)`
+Create a toggleRead function that updates the target email's read property in state, when a user clicks on the checkbox Create a toggleStar function that updates the target email's starred property in state, when a user clicks on the star Make sure these changes take effect in the UI

 ## Extension 2

+Get the Hide Read checkbox to work in the left-menu section.
+You'll need to use state to keep track of the changes and you'll need a function to filter the emails before they are rendered ie. getReadEmails(emails)

+## Extension 3

-- Get the `left-menu` **inbox** and **starred** menu items to work when clicked.
-You'll need to use state to keep track of the changes ie. `currentTab` and you'll need a function to filter the emails before they are rendered ie. `getStarredEmails(emails)`
+Get the left-menu inbox and starred menu items to work when clicked.
+You'll need to use state to keep track of the changes ie. currentTab and you'll need a function to filter the emails before they are rendered ie. getStarredEmails(emails)
-- Replace the hard-coded question marks in the `left-menu`
+Replace the hard-coded question marks in the left-menu